jenkinsci/testkube-cli-plugin/README.md

 }
 ```

-It will be probably unsafe to keep directly in the workflow's YAML configuration, so you may want to use [**Jenkins Credentials**](https://www.jenkins.io/doc/book/using/using-credentials/) instead.
+Storing sensitive information directly in the workflow's YAML configuration is likely unsafe.
+Instead, it's recommended to utilize [**Jenkins Credentials**](https://www.jenkins.io/doc/book/using/using-credentials/), a standard method for handling secrets, as detailed in the Jenkins documentation.

 ### Self-hosted instance